 If infection with any of the three organisms is suspected in any mare, stallion or teaser on the basis of clinical signs, all breeding activities must cease immediately.
 The affected horse(s) should be isolated and swabbed by the attending veterinary surgeon.

 If T. equigenitalis, K. pneumoniae (capsule types 1, 2 or 5) or P. aeruginosa is subsequently isolated from any mare, stallion or teaser:

 1. Stop mating, teasing and collection and insemination of semen immediately;

 2. Seek veterinary advice immediately;

 Isolate and treat the infected horse(s) as advised by the attending veterinary surgeon.
-In the case of T. equigenitalis, the laboratory will have notified Defra/APHA, who may give directions which must be followed;
+In the case of T. equigenitalis, the laboratory will have notified Defra/APHA, who may give directions which must be followed (see Appendix 11);

 5. Disinfect all equipment used for breeding procedures

 Inform all owners of mares booked to the stallion, including any which have already left the premises;

 7. Inform people to whom semen from the stallion has been sent;

 8. Inform the appropriate national breeders’ association;

 Arrange for one straw from every ejaculate of stored semen from infected and at risk stallions to be tested by a laboratory.
 If a straw from any ejaculate is infected, all straws from that ejaculate should be destroyed;

 Any at risk pregnant mare must be foaled in isolation.
 The placenta must be incinerated.
 Foals born to these mares should be swabbed three times, at intervals of not less than seven days, before three months of age.
-These swabs should all be tested by aerobic and microaeophillic culture and/or by PCR;
+These swabs should all be tested by aerobic and microaerophilic culture or by PCR test;

 • Filly foals: swab the clitoral fossa.